Locking MacGyver in the Store Cupboard

-- In one Modesty Blaise novel, Modesty and Willie are captured by a villain who wants to see if their reputation for inventiveness is deserved before recruiting them.
+- In the Modesty Blaise novel Sabre-Tooth, Modesty and Willie are captured by a villain who wants to see if their reputation for inventiveness is deserved before recruiting them.
 He locks them in a cell but deliberately leaves a means of escape to see if they will discover it.
 They do, then decide that is too obvious and must be a trap, and proceed to invent their own means of escape.
 The bad guy is very impressed.

 - In one of the ShatnerVerse Star Trek novels, Captain Kirk and his allies are separated into pairs and locked into prison cells/holodecks.
 The doors are not really locked, but the holodeck is programmed to 'keep' the entrance away with every step taken.
 You can run a mile but never get to it.
 Thankfully, each prison pair has a super-smarty Vulcan, who figures out that throwing his or her partner at the door will fool the computer.
 The stunned and bruised partner then opens the door and turns off the holodeck.

 - Happens in John W. Campbell's novella Who Goes There? with a rare villainous example.
 In this case the heroes end up locking an alien monster in a shed where it has the equipment to build an escape craft.
 To their credit the alien was The Virus and they hadn't realized it had gotten the guy they locked in the toolshed.

 - This is the premise of the short story The Problem of Cell 13.
 A detective bets his friends that he can escape from a maximum security prison.
 He does, of course, using things he conveniently finds in his cell.
 When asked what he would have done if those items had not been there, he smugly states that there were two other ways out.
 (It is never stated what they were.)